FAIRmedia-AT/FM-V2T/README.md

-# FM-V2T Dataset: FAIRmedia English and German Video-to-Text (VTT) Annotations
+# FM-V2T Dataset: FAIRmedia English and German Video-to-Text (V2T) Annotations

 ## Overview
 This dataset has been developed by [**JOANNEUM RESEARCH DIGITAL**](https://www.joanneum.at/digital/en/) as part of a collaborative research project.
-It contains short video clips derived from publicly available video sources with detailed annotations in English and German which are designed for tasks involving video-to-text (VTT) modeling and evaluation.
-The video captions specifically focus on long video descriptions which are tailored to LLM-based VTT methods, solely relying on visual inputs.
+It contains short video clips derived from publicly available video sources with detailed annotations in English and German which are designed for tasks involving video-to-text (V2T) modeling and evaluation.
+The video captions specifically focus on long video descriptions which are tailored to LLM-based V2T methods, solely relying on visual inputs.
+For a brief video overview of the dataset creation process, visit the [**FAIRmedia**](https://www.joanneum.at/digital/projekte/fairmedia/) project website.

 ### Key Features
 1. **Clips**: 258 manually curated short video clips, typically under 30 seconds, extracted using the [VidiCert](https://www.vidicert.com/) shot boundary detector.